 Am I A Candidate?

 It is estimated that more than half of the population in the United States is overweight, and one-third of them are obese.
 These obese individuals are at risk for developing one or more serious health conditions.
 Fortunately, obesity surgery at our practice can help reduce the risk of developing these co-morbidities as well as help obese individuals to live happier and healthier lives.
-Dr. David Kim is an experienced medical professional who has been recognized by the American Society for Metabolic and Bariatric Surgery as a “Surgeon of Excellence” for combining advanced obesity surgery techniques with individualized care and attention.
+Our bariatric surgeons offer advanced obesity surgery techniques with individualized care and attention.
 If you are interested in obesity surgery at our practice, find out whether you might be a suitable candidate by reading the information below.

 Obesity Surgery Candidates

 While obesity surgery provides effective weight-loss options for obese individuals, the procedures are not for everyone.
-People who wish to undergo obesity surgery should meet with Dr. Kim to determine whether they are qualified candidates.
-Qualified candidates for obesity surgery procedures provided at our practice including gastric sleeve resection, gastric bypass surgery, Biliary Pancreatic Diversion with Duodenal Switch, revision weight loss surgery, and LAP-BAND® System should:
+People who wish to undergo obesity surgery should meet with a DFW Bariatric Institute surgeon to determine whether they are qualified candidates.
+Qualified candidates for obesity surgery procedures provided at our practice including gastric sleeve resection, gastric bypass surgery, revision weight loss surgery, and LAP-BAND® System should:

 - Be between 18 and 65 years old

-- Be morbidly obese, or have a body mass index of 40 or higher or have a body mass index of 35-39.9 with one or more severe medical conditions related to morbid obesity, such as high cholesterol, hypertension, heart disease, stroke, sleep apnea, fatty liver disease, type 2 diabetes, cancer, osteoarthritis, and acid reflux disease
+- Candidates should have a body mass index of 30 or higher.
+Insurance may require a candidate be morbidly obese, or have a body mass index of 40 or higher or have a body mass index of 35-39.9 with one or more severe medical conditions related to morbid obesity, such as high cholesterol, hypertension, heart disease, stroke, sleep apnea, fatty liver disease, type 2 diabetes, cancer, osteoarthritis, or acid reflux disease to qualify for Bariatric benefits.

 - Note: the U.S. Food and Drug Administration has recently approved LAP-BAND® System surgery for patients with at least a 30 BMI plus one or more comorbidity conditions (a severe health condition related to obesity).
 This new approval makes it possible for millions of patients who may not have qualified for LAP-BAND® Adjustable Gastric Banding surgery in the past to become candidates for the procedure.